Bhatkal: Modern

-The Portuguese marked their presence in Bhatkal in the beginning of the 16th century.
-Krishnadevaraya, emperor of the Vijayanagara Empire, allowed them to build a fort in the town in 1510.
-From the Keladi rulers, Bhatkal passed on to Hyder Ali and Tipu Sultan.
-Hyder Ali made Bhatkal the main base on the Canara Coast for his newly built Naval Force.
-Tipu Sultan made Bhatkal an important port and built a Mosque and a street named after him.
+From the Keladi rulers, Bhatkal passed on to the Mysore Sultanate.
+Hyder Ali and Tipu Sultan made Bhatkal the main base on the Canara Coast for their newly built naval force, with the help of the Dutchman Joze Azelar.
+Later, Tipu Sultan built a mosque in 1793, and a street was named after him.
 One of Tipu's wives was from Bhatkal.
 Bhatkal later came into the hands of the British Empire in 1799 after they defeated Tipu.
+In 1862, Bhatkal was annexed to the Bombay Presidency.
+With the reorganization of the state in 1956, the town became a part of Karnataka State in 1960, and the sub-taluks of Bhatkal and Supa were upgraded into full-fledged taluks.